peppekerstens/rccars/_posts/2015-06-20-competitive-12th-scale-cost.md

 ([£49.99](http://www.zen-racing.co.uk/catalog/product_info.php/zen-racing-schuma
-cher-superstox-complete-rear-axlediff-bolt-p-1164)) instead of the Schumacher one, to allow fitting JFT tyres, which not only adds another £20, but also needs (at least) another set of rear, since the kit provided ones won't fit.
+cher-superstox-complete-rear-axlediff-bolt-p-1164)) instead of the Schumacher one, to allow fitting JFT tyres, which not only adds another £20, but also needs (at least) another set of rear, since the kit provided ones won't fit, as well as £10-20 of other parts (spur gear, bearings, spacers, etc), getting it well past £200!

 Mardave Assassin Pro
 ====================